pm2-hive/pm2-hive.github.io/docs/features/specifics.md

 ## Enabling Harmony ES6

-The `--node-args` option permit to add arguments to the node interpreter.
-To enable harmony for a process just do this:
+The `--node-args` option allows the addition of arguments to the node interpreter.
+To enable harmony for a process type the following command:

 ```bash
 $ pm2 start my_app.js --node-args="--harmony"